soschlegel/abap.livecoding/README.md

 In this scenario, we use the capabilities of Fiori-Elements, but this is based on annotations and for this, we need to add them to our CDS Entity.

-In general, we have three posibilities:
+In general, we have three possibilities:

 - Define them via UI-Tools like WebIDE in a separate Annotations.xml
 - Write them inline, directly into the used CDS View